MA in Sociology

 A minimum of eight graduate-level semester courses (32 credits) is required for the MA.
 Course requirements are as follows:

-- GRS SO 712: Qualitative Methods (or an approved course in qualitative methods in social science)
+- GRS SO 712 Qualitative Methods (or an approved course in qualitative methods in the social sciences)

-- GRS PO 841: Quantitative Research Methods (or an equivalent Graduate Programs Committee approved advanced quantitative methods course)
+- GRS SO 724 Quantitative Methods in Sociological Analysis* (or an equivalent Graduate Programs Committee-approved advanced quantitative methods course)

-The student’s remaining coursework should be chosen from a list of elective courses in conjunction with his or her advisor.
+The student’s remaining coursework should be chosen from a list of elective courses in conjunction with their advisor.
 Please consult the Department of Sociology Graduate Student Handbook for further details.

 Additionally, candidates who do not meet the prerequisite of an undergraduate major in sociology or its equivalent may be asked to correct deficiencies without graduate credit.